christlutheran/christlutheranmanhattan/src/content/pages/beliefs.md

 ---
 title: What We Believe
-description: Our Lutheran beliefs and teachings, based on Holy Scripture and the Lutheran Confessions.
+description: Our beliefs and teachings, based on Holy Scripture and the Lutheran Confessions.
 image: /assets/images/altar.jpg
 order: 4
 ---

+# Our Beliefs

 ## The Christian Faith